 Capital punishment is currently practiced on a state-by-state basis in the United States because criminal justice is a state (“devolved”), not a federal matter.
 Only 18 of the 50 states (and Washington DC) don’t use the death penalty, with Maryland the latest US state to abolish it.
 Execution methods are varied, though lethal injection is used as standard.

 Evaluation of the arguments

 Arguments for capital punishment

 Deterrence & preventing re-offending – An American National Academy of Science study states that research into the effectiveness of the death penalty is “inconclusive”.
-Some studies suggest it has a positive effect on re-offending, some suggest it could make re-offending worse, and some saying it had no effect.
+Some studies suggest it has a positive effect on re-offending, some suggest it could make re-offending worse, and some suggesting it had no effect.